-The Parties may use Protected Material, as defined below, that is disclosed or produced by in connection with this Case only for prosecuting, defending, or attempting to settle this Case.
-Such Protected Material may be disclosed only to the categories of persons and under the conditions described in this Stipulation.
+The Parties may use Protected Material, as defined below, that is disclosed or produced in connection with the Case only for prosecuting, defending, or attempting to settle the Case.
+Such Protected Material may be disclosed only to the categories of persons and under the conditions described in this Order.